 Axis Bank is the third largest private sector bank in India and benefits from structural growth in the penetration of banking services through financial inclusion and market share gains from less efficient government-owned banks.
-It operates across the entire spectrum of financial services to customer segments covering micro, small and mid-sized enterprises (MSMEs), agriculture and retail businesses.
 The management team has continued to improve asset quality and enhance its underwriting culture.
 This has led to a marked improvement on its return on equity (currently in the mid-teens).
 The improvement in the quality of its loan book is expected to continue.